Month: February 2011

 In a world where business models dominate, and an economic engine to required for an initiative’s sustainability, that is too often the dark cloud that blocks our vision of what’s possible.
 Financial pressures like that govern the running a media business, like a magazine, that’s usually advertiser-supported.
 This Editor’s Note in January 2011 issue of…

+[the Table no longer exists; it ran from 2011-2016.
+Read more about its history.]
 There are popular social networks.
 And then there are private social networks.
 Both have their place.
 Some churches are only in one of those places.
 Some churches show up in both places.
 Some churches aren’t anywhere online.
-For churches with people who may be more cautious about communicating online, a private social network could be…
+For churches with people…